Recursion Visualized

 Example

-Here is a function which uses a recursive algorithm to determine to calculate x
+Here is a function which uses a recursive algorithm to determine to calculate x to the y power.

 float _pow_recursion(float x, float y)